• Link to Facebook

 The Program Experience

-A low-residency program taking place over the course of three summers and two intervening school years, with a three-week intensive each summer and a one-week intensive each fall and spring, the Sunbridge Early Childhood program is designed to accommodate a myriad of work schedules and backgrounds.
+A low-residency program taking place over the course of three summers and two intervening school years, with a three-week on-campus session each summer and a one-week on-campus session each fall and spring, the Sunbridge Early Childhood program is designed to accommodate a myriad of work schedules and backgrounds.
 Sunbridge students who are actively working with young children in a Waldorf setting will find that by blending their child-based work with their time in a Sunbridge classroom each experience enriches the other—their program coursework, assignments, and projects supporting and deepening their work with young children and their work with young children expanding and informing their experience as a teacher education student.
 Sunbridge students who are not yet Waldorf early childhood educators will find myriad opportunities for observing and working with young children throughout the course of their Sunbridge studies and are encouraged to enrich their Sunbridge experience with as much exposure as possible to Waldorf classrooms in action.

 Our program directors are national and international leaders in the field of Waldorf early childhood education, bringing many years of practical Waldorf classroom experience and many years as adult educators to their Sunbridge teaching.
 In addition to our program directors, who also function as core faculty members, we regularly bring in adjunct and visiting faculty for further enrichment, providing you with a rich and comprehensive education.